Informfully/Documentation/docs/source/deployment.rst

 After setting up and testing your instance of Informfully, you are ready to deploy your solution.
 For your convenience, we have created a script that automatically deploys the back end to any local or cloud server.
-Navigate to the main directory of your codebase end execute the following script:
+Navigate to the main directory of your codebase and execute the following script:

 .. code-block:: console